 HPC MPI Exercise 1: One-Time Setup

 By default, MPI uses ssh (the Secure Shell) to launch processes on remote systems.
-However, we have configured MPI in the Unix Lab to use an older protocol called rsh (the Remote Shell), which avoids some of the encryption/decryption overhead of ssh.
-To set up rsh, you need to have a text file named .rhosts in your home directory, containing the names of all the hosts in the Unix Lab.
+However, we have configured MPI to use an older protocol called rsh (the Remote Shell), which is faster because it avoids the encryption/decryption overhead of ssh.
+To set up rsh, you need to have a text file named .rhosts in your home directory, containing the names of all the hosts in Calvin's CS Labs.
 To create this file, enter the following command in your home directory:

 cp /home/cs/374/rhosts .rhosts